-The flexibility of the FHF02 makes it perfectly suitable to be installed on singly curved surfaces.
-Make sure to bend the sensor in the direction indicated in Figure 5.2.1.
+The flexibility of the FHF03 makes it perfectly suitable to be installed on singly curved surfaces.
+Bend the sensor in the direction indicated in Figure 5.2.1.

-Figure 5.2.1 Bending direction of a foil heat flux sensor similar to FHF02.
-Bending the FHF02 in this direction minimizes the strain on the sensor and improves the measurement result
+Figure 5.2.1 Bending of an FHF03 foil heat flux sensor, in this image on a pipe.

-FHF02 is not suited for dynamic bending.
+FHF03 is not suited for dynamic bending.

 The recommendations of the previous chapter apply.
 For installation on curved surfaces, it is usually not achievable to tape only over the passive guard area.
+Use sufficient tape to make sure the sensor remains fixed and in good thermal contact with curved surface.
+Avoid air gaps.
+Tape can be used over the sensing area when necessary.

-Table 5.2.1 Extra recommendations for installation of FHF02 foil heat flux sensors on curved surfaces
+Table 5.2.1 Extra recommendations for installation of FHF03 foil heat flux sensors on curved surfaces

-Bending bend the sensor in the direction indicated in Figure 5.2.1 bending the FHF02 in this direction minimizes the strain on the sensor Rated bending radius \geq 50 x 10 -3 m (for applications where a smaller bending radius is required, consider model FHF01) Effect on sensitivity sensitivity increases slightly with decreasing bending radius
+Bending bend the sensor in the direction indicated in Figure 5.2.1 Rated bending radius ≥ 25 x 10 -3 m Effect on sensitivity sensitivity increases slightly with decreasing bending radius, when bent in the recommended way